zutm/AISHELL6-Whisper_baseline/README.md

 We release [AISHELL6-Whisper](https://zutm.github.io/AISHELL6-Whisper), an audio-visual whisper speech dataset in Chinese Mandarin.
 We propose an audio-visual speech recognition (AVSR) baseline based on the [Whisper-Flamingo](https://github.com/roudimit/whisper-flamingo)  framework, which integrates visual features into the Whisper speech recognition and translation model with gated cross attention.
 For simultanous whisper speech and normal speech recognition, We integrates a parallel training strategy to align embeddings across speech types, and employs a projection layer to adapt to whisper speech's spectral properties.

-**Important:** to use the project, a minor change is required in the AV-HuBERT code following Whisper-Flamingo.
-Specfically, comment out [line 624](https://github.com/facebookresearch/av_hubert/blob/e8a6d4202c208f1ec10f5d41a66a61f96d1c442f/avhubert/hubert.py#L624) and add this after line 625: `features_audio = torch.zeros_like(features_video)`.
-This is needed since we only use video inputs with AV-HuBERT, not audio.
-Otherwise you will get an error about 'NoneType' object.

 # Download our AISHELL6-Whisper dataset
 Download our AISHELL6-Whisper dataset at [https://zutm.github.io/AISHELL6-Whisper](https://zutm.github.io/AISHELL6-Whisper)